goodevilgenius/droplogger/README.md

 # DropLogger

-DropLogger is a program that takes logs of your activities, and creates journal files (and many other things) from those logs.
+DropLogger is the Dropbox (+IFTTT) logger.
+It is a program that takes logs of your activities, and creates journal files (and many other things) from those logs.

 It's designed to be used with IFTTT and Dropbox, but is flexible enough to be